Jared Goff: 2021 season

-On March 18, 2021, Goff, a first round pick in both 2022 and 2023, and a 2021 third round pick were traded to the Detroit Lions in exchange for quarterback Matthew Stafford.
+On March 18, 2021, Goff was traded alongside the Rams' first round draft picks in 2022 and 2023, and a 2021 third-round pick to the Detroit Lions in exchange for quarterback Matthew Stafford.
+Goff was informed of the trade by Rams head coach Sean McVay right before it was posted to social media.

-Goff made his Lions debut in the season-opener against the San Francisco 49ers.
+Goff made his Lions debut in the season-opener against the 49ers.
 He finished the game completing 38 of 57 passes for 338 yards, three touchdowns, and an interception returned for a touchdown as the Lions lost 41–33 despite a late rally.
-During a Week 7 matchup against his former team, the Los Angeles Rams, Goff threw for 268 yards, a touchdown, and two interceptions as the Lions lost on the road by a score of 28–19.
-During this game, Goff suffered an oblique injury, leaving Tim Boyle to start in Week 9.
-In the Lions' Thanksgiving game against the Chicago Bears, Goff threw for 171 yards and two touchdowns in the narrow 16–14 loss.
-In the next game against the Minnesota Vikings, he threw for 296 yards, three touchdowns, and an interception as the Lions narrowly won 29–27, snapping the Lions’ 15–game losing streak.
+During a Week 7 matchup against his former team, the Rams, Goff threw for 268 yards, a touchdown, and two interceptions as the Lions lost on the road by a score of 28–19.
+Three weeks later against the Pittsburgh Steelers, Goff suffered an oblique injury, leaving Tim Boyle to start the following week.
+Goff returned for the Lions' Thanksgiving game against the Bears, where he threw for 171 yards and two touchdowns in the narrow 16–14 loss.
+In the next game against the Vikings, he threw for 296 yards, three touchdowns, and an interception as the Lions narrowly won 29–27, snapping the Lions' 15–game losing streak.
 Goff was named NFC Offensive Player of the Week for his performance.
 The game also marked Goff's first win without head coach Sean McVay, having been a combined 0–16–1 in games with a different head coach.
-Goff and the Lions went on to win three of their last four games, including the Vikings victory, one against the Arizona Cardinals, and a surprising season finale victory over the Green Bay Packers to finish with a 3–13–1 record.
+Goff and the Lions went on to win three of their last four games, including the Vikings victory, one against the Cardinals, and a surprising season finale victory over the Packers to finish with a 3–13–1 record.

 Goff finished his first season with the Lions with 3,245 yards, 19 touchdowns, and eight interceptions to go along with 87 rushing yards in 14 games and starts, missing three games due to an injury and being on the COVID-19 reserve list.